UDCTGAN/UDCT/Scripts/README.txt

 A simple example that tests if the code is executing properly.

 train_UDCT_c_elegans.sh
 This script Download the C. elegans dataset from the Broad Bioimage Bechnmark Collection, creates the Raw/Syn dataset and trains a network.
+Attention: This script is deleting some data in the Data/C_Elegans/Original directory.